adrianmaciuc/allure-reporter-with-playwright/README.md

 Welcome to the Playwright Test Framework example using Allure Reporter and history backup at AWS S3 Buckets

-This project, created by (Adrian Maciuc)[https://martioli.com/] - showcases a Playwright-based testing framework that showcases the use of paralellism with sharding feature.
+This project, created by (Adrian Maciuc)[https://martioli.com/] - showcases a Playwright-based testing framework with focus on paralellisation.

 ## 📝 Overview